 Religions being the use of brainwashing techniques of indoctrination, begin at an early age and continues throughout the life of the individual.
 They teach people to defend their beliefs with violence.
 It’s the reason unplugging from the national folklore can be so challenging.
 If you are reading this, maybe you are ready to unplug.

 Learning How to Unplug From The Matrix

-The matrix programs your beliefs about reality, including your identity and self-worth.
+The Matrix programs your beliefs about reality, including your identity and self-worth.
 You must join the collective illusion of religious belief in order to fit in, in order to have value.
-Otherwise, you are led to believe you are not just worthless; you are an evil heretic.
+Otherwise, you are led to believe you are not just worthless but an evil heretic.

 These religions don’t want you to know how to unplug from the Matrix.
 Everything they do is based on cultivating paying customers.
 How do they do it?
 They use groupthink manipulation techniques to keep people in a “perpetual state of hypnosis” or sleep.
 It’s an effective tool to use fear, keeping you from asking questions or exploring other options.

 The Analogy of Someone Who Has Never Slept

 Imagine if you met a person who has never slept.
 And, since they have never slept, they have never dreamed.
 How would you explain sleeping and dreaming to them?